Sinodun/draft-xfr-using-dso/draft-zatda-dprive-xfr-using-dso.md

 Section 6.1 of [RFC8446].

-TODO: Need to define a DSO version of TSIG to cover the SUBSCRIBE-XFR and DSO-*XFR responses, since the Additional section count in DSO message MUST be zero.
-Note the client only needs to use TSIG in the SUBSCRIBE-XFR message to prove it is authorised to request zone transfers, but all DSO-*XFR messages should be signed if primary TSIG is required for the authentication model in use.
+TODO: Need to define a DSO version of TSIG to cover the SUBSCRIBE-XFR and DSO-XFR responses, since the Additional section count in DSO message MUST be zero.
+Note the client only needs to use TSIG in the SUBSCRIBE-XFR message to prove it is authorised to request zone transfers, but all DSO-XFR messages should be signed if primary TSIG is required for the authentication model in use.